DCC-EX/Support-Doc/Process-Doc/DCC-EX Release Plan v1-Draft-D.md

-### Production Release

- Once the Beta Test period has been successfully completed and there no major issues identified, the product shall be re-tagged as as Production Release without any Suffix and made available to everyone as follows:

-**Major.Minor.Patch**

-The most current Release  Number would be the most up-to-date version of the product.
-Examples of DCC-EX Production Releases are shown below:

-- **Release 1.2.2 is the current Release of DCC++Classic**

-- **Release 2.1.2 is the current Release of DCC++EX**

-- **Release 3.0.0 is the first release of DCC++EX based on our new Library Architectue**

 ## DCC-EX Document Versioning

 DCC-EX products may be made up of software, hardware and documentation including guides, users manuals, etc. DCC-EX Documents shall have a version number similar to the product verson number:

-**Major.Minor.Patch**
+**aa.bb.cc-sufix-xx**

 **Where:**

-- **Major** - is the Major Version number of the doument.
-Major versions numbers are Incremented when there is a major change to the document that results when funcionality it describes or the APIs described are added in a way that they are incompatible with prior versions of the product; or when there is a major architectural change to the internal architecture of the document
+- **aa** - is the Major version number of the document.
+The Major Version Number starts with 1 and is incremented by 1 when there is a major change to the document, or when there is a major architectural change to the internal architecture of the document

-- **Minor** - is the  Minor version of the document.
-Minor numbers versions are incremented when significant functionality is added to the product description in a backwards compatible manner
+- **bb** - is the  Minor version of the document.
+Minor numbers versions start with O are Incremented by 1 when functionality is added to the document in a backwards compatible manner

-- **Patch** is the Patch or Fix version of the document.
-The Patch version is incremented whenever there are one or more backwards compatible Patch Fixes  that correct errors in the document
+- **cc** is the  Fix version of the document.
+This version starts with 0 and incremented by 1 whenever there are  backwards compatible Fixe(s) to the product that  correct errors in the document

-While documents are still in development, the should have a **Draft Suffix** added to the end so show that they are in a Draft State followed by a Letter indicating the current version of the document.
-As multiple drafts of a document may be produced, the letter would increment through the alphabet, from A to Z.  Once a document has been Reviewed and finalized the Suffix and letter would be removed.
-Some Examples:
+- **Suffix = Draft** -while documents are still in development, the should have a **Draft Suffix** added to the end so show that they are in a Draft State followed by a Letter indicating the current version of the document.
+As multiple drafts of a document  produced, the letter should be incremented through the alphabet, from A to Z.  Once a document has been Reviewed and finalized the Suffix and letter would be removed.

+- Examples of Document Version Numbers:

   **v1.0.0-Draft-C**  - 3rd draft of the first major version of the document

   **v1.0.2** - first major version of the document with the second patch or fix

   **v3.5.9-Draft-A**  - First draft, of the third major version and fifth minor versions and one

+## DCC-EX Process Versioning

+safj sfj slkf; sdfkj silk sdkfjlksf.
+Lsfj woneodrl

+**aa.bb.cc-sufix-xx**

+**Where:**

+- **aa** - is the Major version number of the product.
+The Major Version Number starts with 1 and is incremented by 1 whenever the product funcionality  is signifacently changed; APIs are changed in a way that is incompatible with prior versions of the product; or when there is a major change to the internal architecture of the product.

+- **bb** - is the  Minor version of the product.
+Minor numbers versions start with O are Incremented by 1 when functionality is added to the product in a backwards compatible manner

+- **cc** is the Patch or Fix version of the product.
+This version starts with 0 and incremented by 1 whenever there are  backwards compatible Fixe(s) to the product that correct bug(s) in the  product

+- **Suffix** - is the Testing Phase of the Product

+  **= Alpha** - indicates that the product is in Alpha Testing and it is being tested by members of the DCC-EX Team